wmorgan/dcos-docs/1.7/overview/components.md

 ```

 ## Exhibitor Service
-Exhibitor is a project from [netflix](https://github.com/Netflix/exhibitor) that allows us to manage and automate the deployment of Zookeeper.
+Exhibitor is a project from [netflix](https://github.com/Netflix/exhibitor) that allows us to manage and automate the deployment of ZooKeeper.

 ```
 [Unit]
-Description=Exhibitor: Zookeeper Supervisor Service After=network-online.target
+Description=Exhibitor: ZooKeeper Supervisor Service After=network-online.target
 [Service]
 StandardOutput=journal